 6. TESTS, ALLIES AND ENEMIES.
 The individual is tested and sorts out allegiances in the Special World.

 7. APPROACH.
 The individual and newfound allies prepare for the major challenge in the Special world.

 8. THE ORDEAL.
 Near the middle of the story, the individual enters a central space in the Special World and confronts death or faces his or her greatest fear.
 Out of the moment of death comes a new life.

 9. THE REWARD.
-From the individual the hero is born, taking possession of the treasure won by facing death.
-There may be celebration, but there is also danger of losing the treasure again.
+From the individual, the hero is born, taking possession of the treasure won by facing death.
+There may be a celebration, but there is also a danger of losing the treasure which has been gained.

 10. THE ROAD BACK.
 About three-fourths of the way through the story, the newly resolved hero is driven to complete the adventure, leaving the Special World to be sure the treasure is brought home.
 Often as difficult as the road of trials, signaling the urgency to protect the treasure and danger of completing the mission.